paul-pias/Object-Detection-and-Distance-Measurement/README.md

  - Counting the number of objects in a frame
  - Measuring the distance of object using depth information

+For object detection YOLO-V3 has been used which is able to detect 80 different objects.
+Some of those are-
+- person
+- car
+- bus
+- stop sign
+- bench
+- dog
+- bear
+- backpack and so on.

 ### User Instruction
 To execute object_dection.py you require Python version > 3.5 (depends if you are using gpu or not) and have to install the following libraries.